myspc-development/art-test/docs/dashboard_refactor_review.md

 - Created `LayoutUtils` under `includes/Core` for layout normalization and style merging.
 - Updated `UserLayoutManager` and `DashboardWidgetTools` to use the new helper.
 - REST docs now reference `POST` requests for `/layout/{role}`.
-- Widget editor sources documented at `assets/js/widget-editor/WidgetEditorApp.jsx`.
+- React-based widget editor sources (now removed) were previously located at `assets/js/widget-editor/WidgetEditorApp.jsx`.
 - Added unit tests for style output and role filtering.

 Use this file as a reference when extending the dashboard system.